pop up description layer

 B/82 CAB

 A/C was on an airmobile raid on the Calivigny Barracks which housed Cuban soldiers.
 Just before the helicopter landed near the Cuban held compound, the craft was hit by SA fire from the ground and crashed.
-The PAX killed were A CO, 2/75 Rangers.
+Grenier

 25 OCT 83